vanbumi/CodeJournal/Dreamweaver/Create first website with DW.md

 Part 2 explains how to create a **CSS-based** page layout in Adobe Dreamweaver CS6. *A page layout determines how your page will appear in the browser*, showing, for example, the placement of menus, images, and other kinds of content.

 Laying out web pages with CSS (Cascading Style Sheets) has become the standard for modern web design.
 CSS offers superior flexibility and control over your layout, enabling you to create elements on the page and fine-tune their positions with pixel precision.
 However, CSS layouts can be difficult to understand and create, and it helps to have some background knowledge before building your first layout with CSS.
-You can start by reading [CSS page layout basics]()http://www.adobe.com/devnet/dreamweaver/articles/css_page_layout_basics.html, which is an overview of how CSS layouts work.
+You can start by reading [CSS page layout basics](http://www.adobe.com/devnet/dreamweaver/articles/css_page_layout_basics.html), which is an overview of how CSS layouts work.
 But this reading is not required.
 If you're up for the challenge, you can just dive right into this tutorial to begin creating your first CSS-based layout.

-Evaluate the task ahead
+**Evaluate the task ahead**

 Typically, you don't begin building a website by opening Dreamweaver and laying out pages.
 The first steps to creating a website begin on a piece of paper or in a graphics-editing application such as Adobe Fireworks or Adobe Photoshop.
 Graphic designers usually sketch out a piece of comprehensive artwork (also known as a comp) for the website to show it to the client and make sure that the initial ideas for the site meet with their client's approval.